This is a heritage article I wrote over a decade ago but it still has some pertinent points about the world future.

 The answer in short is that we have fallen out of balance in two ways, and to fulfil our destiny as stewards of Gaia and to become fit to assume our place in the universe, this balance urgently needs to be restored before we pass through the irreversible apocalyptic doorway.

-One aspect of this imbalance has been caused by the patriarchal religions and their emphasis on the spermatogenic evolutionary strategy of the male and on the emphasis of the 'heavenly mind' over a 'flawed and sinful natural world' provided by God for humanity to dominate until the day of judgement.
+One aspect of this imbalance has been caused by the patriarchal religions and their emphasis on the evolutionary strategy of the male and on the emphasis of the 'heavenly mind' over a 'flawed and sinful natural world' provided by God for humanity to dominate from the Fall from Paradise until the day of judgement.
 Although the fall from nature was the very process of civilization itself, the patriarchal vision broke the essential link of responsibility required to sustain and take proper care of the natural world and thus establish our place as stewards and guardians of nature, responsible for our actions as part of its very fabric.

 This male strategy is to make as many impacts as possible, each on an exponential scale, and to examine the consequences only in the event the damage is conclusive, because if one impact fails many others will surely succeed.
 Along with this comes the principle of free competition and military combat - particulate reality rather than the wholeness of the wave, leading to endless economic exploitation, population growth and environmental degradation.
 What has been overthrown is the consciousness of careful nurturing for the future, that has from time immemorial been the evolutionary strategy of the female, who can produce only a small number of offspring and requires the confidence of a sustainable environment to ensure the survival of her family.
 The sky god, far from being a deity of fertility, like the ancient Goddess, is a God of judgement and divine terror.